-THE MINISTER FOR COMMERCE (SHRI D. P. KARMARKAR): (a) The Commission is a Body which sit continuously.
+THE MINISTER FOR COMMERCE (SHRI D. P KARMARKAR) (a) The Commission is a Body which sits continuously.

-(b) The Commission has so far sub mitted reports on cotton, castor seed and shellac. recommendation The the Commission with regard to In dian cotton has been accepted and Indian cotton has been brought within the purview of the Forward Con tracts (Regulation) 1952 Act, with effect from the 30th July 1954.
-The other recommendations are still der consideration of the Government of India.
+(b) The Commission has so far submitted reports on cotton, castor seed and shellac The recommendation of the Commission with regard to Inhan cotton has been accepted Indian cotton has been brought within the purview of the Forward Con-(Regulation) Act, 1952 with effect from the 30th July 1954 other recommendations are still under consideration of the Government of India.

-PROF. G. RANGA: Has the Commission been provided with adequate secretarial assistance and the necessary staff7
+PROF G RANGA.
+Has the Commission been provided with adequate secretarial assistance and the necessary staff?

-SHRI D. P. KARMARKAR: Yes.
+SHRI D. P. KARMARKAR: Yes

-SHRI P. C. BHANJ DEO: How much expenditure has been incurred on the jmmission so far?
+SHRI P. C. BHANJ DEO: How much expenditure has been incurred on the immission so far?

-SHRI D. P. KARMARKAR: I should /i""e to have notice.
+SHRI D. P. KARMARKAR: I should hime to have notice.

-PROF. G. RANGA: Has the Commission been provided with the full strength of membership?
+Prof. G. RANGA: Has the Commission been provided with the full strength of membership?

-SHRI D. P. KARMARKAR: I should think so, but I should like to have notice.
-They made their requirements known about the staff and we have done our best.
+SHRI D P KARMARKAR: I should think so, but I should like to have notice.
+They made their requirements known about the staff and we done our best.

-401. [The questioner (Shri Govinda ^{:i}eddy) was absent.
-For answer, vide col. 2663 infra.]
+\401 [The questioner (Shri Govinda oddy) was absent.
+For answer, vide col 2663 infra.]